-The \Umathaccent command accepts optional keywords to control various details regarding math accents.
-See section 8.6.2 below for details.
+The Umathaccent command accepts optional keywords to control various details regarding math accents.
+See section 8.7.2 below for details.

-There are more new primitives and all of these will be explained in following sections:
+There are more new primitives and all of these will be explained in following sections.
+For instance these are variants of radicals and delimiters all are set the same::